South-Paw/discord-music-bot/README.md

 ### Install on Windows

+⚠️ Package is not published to npm yet! ⚠️

 1. Install [Node.js](https://nodejs.org/en/) (Version 10 or above)
 2. Ensure you have [ffmpeg](https://www.ffmpeg.org/) installed and on your system's Path
     * If you do not have ffmpeg installed and on your system's Path, [read this to get it set up](https://github.com/South-Paw/discord-music-bot/blob/master/docs/installing-ffmpeg-on-windows.md)